Stanford-Peng/GovHack-DynamicPricing/FlexiTrip.md

 - Final price calculation based on the actual occupancy rate and  distance along the route

 ## FlexiTrip Web App ( Admin )
-The *FlexiTrip* admin user application is a web applciation which allow admin user to modify the price per kilomemter and occupacy rate threshold for each zone and line
+The *FlexiTrip* admin user application is a web applciation which allows admin user to modify the price per kilomemter and occupancy rate threshold for each zone and line.

 ## FlexiTrip APIs